minecraftforum/documents/rules/rules.md

 Informal warnings add no points to your account.
 However, formal warnings add points to your account based on the warning you get.
 Every 30 days you loose a point.

 If you accumulate too many warning points, you'll receive posting suspensions.
-You start receiving posting suspensions at 3 warning points and once you reach 10, you'll be banned from the site.
+You start receiving posting suspensions at 3 warning.

 ## Moderation Process